Server-Hub-Discord/Staff-Mod-Bot/README.md

 ### How do I set it up?

-If you're the bot hoster for server hub then look [here](https://github.com/Server-Hub-Discord/bot-setup).
-Download the files and then open first-download.bat, then setup-dependencies.bat and then to update code when Jimmy tells you to update then use update.bat
+If you're the bot hoster for server hub then look [here](https://github.com/Server-Hub-Discord/development-rep/releases/tag/v1.0).
+Download the setup file corresponding to your [OS](https://en.wikipedia.org/wiki/Operating_system) run it and then open setup-dependencies.bat and then to update code when Jimmy tells you to update then do it all again

 ### Commands